axelerant/testimonials-widget/readme.txt

 **Post Type**

-* Allow Comments? – Only affects the Testimonials Widget post edit page.
+* Allow Comments? – Only affects the Testimonials post edit page.
 Your theme controls the front-end view.
 * Archive Page URL – URL slug-name for testimonials archive page.
 After changing, you must click "Save Changes" on Permalink Settings to update them.
 * Testimonial Page URL – URL slug-name for testimonial view pages.
 After changing, you must click "Save Changes" on Permalink Settings to update them.

 **Compatibility & Reset**

-* Don't Use Default Taxonomies? – If checked, use Testimonials Widget's own category and tag taxonomies instead
+* Don't Use Default Taxonomies? – If checked, use Testimonials' own category and tag taxonomies instead
 * Export Settings – These are your current settings in a serialized format.
 Copy the contents to make a backup of your settings.
 * Import Settings – Paste new serialized settings here to overwrite your current configuration.
-* Remove Plugin Data on Deletion? - Delete all Testimonials Widget data and options from database on plugin deletion
+* Remove Plugin Data on Deletion? - Delete all Testimonials data and options from database on plugin deletion
 * Reset to Defaults? – Check this box to reset options to their defaults

 **Version Based Options**

-* Use bxSlider? - Pre 2.15.0, Testimonials Widgets used custom JavaScript for transitions.
+* Use bxSlider? - Pre 2.15.0, Testimonials' used custom JavaScript for transitions.
 * Disable Animation? - Disable animation between testimonial transitions.
 Useful when stacking.
 	* `disable_animation` - default false; disable_animation=true
 * Fade Out Speed - Transition duration in milliseconds; higher values indicate slower animations, not faster ones.